Face: Emotional expression

 Faces are essential to expressing emotion, consciously or unconsciously.
 A frown denotes disapproval; a smile usually means someone is pleased.
 Being able to read emotion in another's face is "the fundamental basis for empathy and the ability to interpret a person's reactions and predict the probability of ensuing behaviors".
 One study used the Multimodal Emotion Recognition Test to attempt to determine how to measure emotion.
 This research aimed at using a measuring device to accomplish what many people do every day: read emotion in a face.

 The muscles of the face play a prominent role in the expression of emotion, and vary among different individuals, giving rise to additional diversity in expression and facial features.
+Variability of facial expression may be limited due to disease, nerve or muscle damage, or other factors.
+Such "facial masking," also known as "hypomimia," can be caused by Parkinson's Disease.